d-bl/GroundForge/README.md

 Use as JavaScript Library
 =========================

-The html pages in the `docs` directory and `docs\API` use the code in `src/main` as a JavaScript library.
+The html pages in the `docs` directory use the code in `src/main` as a JavaScript library.
+This code is compiled to `GroundForge-opt.js`
-The latter is a dressed down page showing the minimal code for the diagrams of one hard-coded pattern, the JavaScript more or less mimics the `Demo4Java` discussed below.
+The page `docs\API` is a dressed down page showing the minimal code for all diagrams of one hard-coded pattern, the JavaScript more or less mimics the `Demo4Java` discussed below.
-The pages direct under `docs` are the dressed up pages allowing to experiment with bobbin lace grounds.
+The pages direct under `docs` are the dressed up pages deployed on github pages allowing to experiment with bobbin lace grounds.

 These pages have no automated tests other than an internal link checker in the Ruby task by the [travis](https://travis-ci.org/d-bl/GroundForge) job.